ESSolutions/ESSArch_EPP/ESSArch_PP/docs/user_guide/approval.rst

 family of IPs that are related to the same AIC.

 Choose the option **Get as new generation**, and click **Submit**.
-The AIP generation shouldappear in the ingest workspace shortly, the progress can be followedin the status bar of the IP and in the :ref:`State view <user-interface-state-view>` for more detailed information.
+The AIP generation should appear in the ingest workspace shortly, the progress can be followed in the status bar of the IP and in the :ref:`State view <user-interface-state-view>` for more detailed information.

 .. image:: images/request_form_get_as_new.png